 This programme has the following six study lines representing different branches of materials research: 1) experimental materials physics 2) computational materials physics 3) medical physics 4) polymer materials chemistry 5) inorganic materials chemistry 6) electronics and industrial applications.
 Find out more about the programme structure, content and courses from the link below.

 Please note that there is only one intake per academic year.
 The online application form is open only during the application period.
-The admission requirements for the programme can be found in Studyinfo.
+The admission criteria for the programme can be found in Studyinfo.